DylanScottCarroll/lodge_spec/01 Specification/03 Typing/08 Interface Intersection.md

 Interface intersection is the process by which multiple [[02 Interfaces|interfaces]] are combined into one for the purposes of [[03 Type Unions|type unioning]].

-When several types exist in a union together, that type union will have its own interface that is the intersection of the public interfaces of all participating types.
+When several types exist in a union together, that type union will have its own interface that is the intersection of the public interfaces of all participating types where compatibility is determined by compatibility with all interfaces in a [[10 Interface Set|interface set]].

 It is worth noting that not every intersection is possible.
 Since any setters or method arguments require their types to be intersected, there is the chance that a namespace collision results in that type intersection being impossible.
 ## Process of interface intersection